 This Is Starting to Make Sense – How Do I Learn More?

-Your starting point is our Online Learning Platform, ICANN Learn, supported by ICANN's Development and Public Responsibility Department (DPRD), which provides the opportunity to take "courses" related to ICANN: ranging from what an ICANN Meeting is like, to how Policy is created, to specific information about the community groups that make up the Multistakeholder model.
+Your starting point is our Online Learning Platform, ICANN Learn, which provides the opportunity to take "courses" related to ICANN: ranging from what an ICANN meeting is like, to how policy is created, to specific information about the community groups that make up the multistakeholder model.
 Individuals and Communities can also develop courses of their own, so new ideas and content are being generated on this platform every day.

-The DPRD facilitates programming to help support Newcomers at ICANN Meetings: the Newcomer Session and the ICANN Information Booth are two resources which are available at every ICANN Meeting to help familiarize new participants to ICANN and the Community.
-The day long Newcomer session is highly interactive, with members of ICANN's Organization and Community sharing information, experiences and expertise about ICANN, its work and how to participate, get engaged and bring your own voice into the Policy Making Multistakeholder model of work.
+At ICANN meetings, the Newcomer session and the ICANN information booth are two resources which are available to help familiarize new participants to ICANN and the Community.
+The day long Newcomer session is highly interactive, with members of ICANN's organization and community sharing information, experiences and expertise about ICANN, its work and how to participate, get engaged and bring your own voice into the policy-making multistakeholder model of work.

 How Can I See All of This In Action?
 Attend an ICANN Meeting in person or participate remotely.